 A gas safety certificate, electrical inspection report EICR and an EPC, and once let, you must protect the deposit if one is taken.

 It would be best to carry out credit & referencing check before you consider taking on a tenant.
 This reduces the potential risk of rent losses and a headache in the future.

 It would help if you considered taking membership with an association of landlords.
 A full list of LA can be found on our blog, which may assist you.

-British Landlords Association - The BLA, is a national landlords association, for residential landlords & letting agents.
+British Landlords Association - The BLA is a national landlords association for commercial, residential landlords & letting agents.
 Members have several benefits in joining a national landlords association.
-Members have free access, to our helpline and access to documents, to download.
-We campaign for a better, fair, a viable, buy to let housing market.
-We aim to train, equip and support landlords, throughout the UK.
-The association helpline, for members during COVID-19, is open 7 days.
-The British Landlords Association is a free UK organisation.
+Members have free access to our helpline and access to documents to download.
+We campaign for a better, fair, viable, buy to let housing market.
+The BLA aim to train, equip and support landlords throughout the UK.
+The association helpline, for members, is open 5 days.
+The British Landlords Association is a UK organisation.
 Landlords in England, Wales & Scotland are welcome to join the BLA.